sulsa privacy notice

 The University of Glasgow acting within SULSA will be the ‘Joint Data Controllers’ of your personal data with the parties set out above as well as The Scottish Funding Counsel.

 We are collecting your basic personal data such as name, email address, telephone number and contact details in order to process your application for funding and tracking application metrics.
 We will only collect the data that we need in order to provide and oversee this service to you.
 If successful we will process your data in order to oversee the administration of the award.

 As part of your application you may also volunteer additional personal data.
 As such The University of Glasgow will also process this data as part to the application process if submitted to us.

 We must have a legal basis for processing all personal data.
 In this instance we will rely on contract as the lawful basis for processing your personal data.

 - All the personal data you submit is processed by the SULSA administrative team at The University of Glasgow in the United Kingdom.

 - All data provided is stored securely on internal password protected servers.

 Who we share it with

-- During the application process your personal data and application will be shared with SULSA’s Executive Committee members from each of SULSA’s nine member institutions.
-On some occasions, your personal data and application will also be shared with the SULSA Theme Representatives from each of SULSA’s nine member institutions.
+- During the application process your personal data and application will be shared with SULSA’s Executive Committee members from each of SULSA’s thirteen member institutions.
+On some occasions, your personal data and application will also be shared with the SULSA Strategic Groups from each of SULSA’s member institutions.